Dewan Negara: Membership

 Each of the 13 state legislative assemblies chooses two senators.
-The King appoints two senators for the Federal Territory of Kuala Lumpur, and one respectively for the Federal Territories of Labuan and Putrajaya on the advice of the Prime Minister.
+The King of Malaysia appoints two senators for the Federal Territory of Kuala Lumpur, and one respectively for the Federal Territories of Labuan and Putrajaya, all these at-large appointments on the advice of the prime minister.

-Another 40 senators, regardless of their states, are appointed by the King, also on the Prime Minister's advice.
+Another 40 senators, regardless of their states, are appointed by the King, also on the prime minister's advice.
 Federally appointed senators must have "rendered distinguished public service or have achieved distinction in the professions, commerce, industry, agriculture, cultural activities or social service or are representative of racial minorities or are capable of representing the interests of aborigines (Orang Asli)".
+Two senators are appointed to represent the Orang Asli, and two others to represent Malaysian Siamese.

-The intent of the original Constitution of Malaysia, which provided for only 16 Senators to be appointed by the King (thus placing them in the minority) was to give the states some say over federal policy.
-However, subsequent amendments have, according to former Lord President of the Federal Court Tun Mohamed Suffian Mohamed Hashim, acted "contrary to the spirit of the original constitution which established the Dewan Negara specially as a body to protect in the federal Parliament, state interests against federal encroachments".
+The intent of the original Constitution of Malaysia, which provided for only 16 senators to be appointed by the King (thus placing them in the minority) was to give the states some say over federal policy.
+However, subsequent amendments have, according to Lord President of the Federal Court Tun Mohamed Suffian Mohamed Hashim, acted "contrary to the spirit of the original constitution which established the Dewan Negara specially as a body to protect in the federal Parliament, state interests against federal encroachments".
+The original drafters envisioned the number of central appointees decreasing, perhaps to none, rather than increasing.
+In practice, the Senate rarely debates, let alone rejects, bills passed by the lower house.